About the Library

 Most wealthy families had libraries in their homes in the 19th and early 20th centuries.
 These rooms functioned as much as social centers for the residents of the house and their guests as places for reading or letter writing.
 Sara Delano Roosevelt, Franklin D. Roosevelt’s mother, was in continuous residence in the house from 1908 to 1941, and would have used this room regularly as a library for entertaining family and friends.

-In the 1934 photo of the library (at right), we can see comfortable seating, oriental carpets, furniture and china imported from China, as well as art work that includes a portrait of FDR, a portrait of family ancestor James Roosevelt (1760-1847), and photos of Springwood, the family home in Hyde Park.
+In the 1934 photo of the library, we can see comfortable seating, oriental carpets, furniture and china imported from China, as well as art work that includes a portrait of FDR, a portrait of family ancestor James Roosevelt (1760-1847), and photos of Springwood, the family home in Hyde Park.

 Following Sara’s death, during the years 1943 to 1992, the house operated as Hunter College’s Sara Delano Roosevelt Memorial House.
 Dedication ceremonies for Sara Delano Roosevelt Memorial House were held at the main campus on November 22, 1943.
 Eleanor Roosevelt attended the ceremony.
 Though FDR was in Cairo at a conference with Winston Churchill, Chiang Kai-shek and others at the time, he sent this congratulatory message, which Eleanor read to the gathered crowd: